10 Greatest Stops on the LA to Vegas Drive

 • Time: 2 hours 23 minutes from LA

-If you love exploring abandoned towns, you’ll want to stop here at Calico Ghost Town on the LA to Vegas Drive.
+If you love exploring abandoned towns, you’ll want to stop here at Calico Ghost Town.
 This mountainside mining town was left in the 19th century and is now a tourist attraction.

 Pay a small fee to explore, and check out the Mystery Shack, full of optical illusions, including a place where water runs uphill.
 You can take your ghost town experience to the next level by taking a night-time ghost tour and staying the night at the campground here, great for tents and RVs.